 The mission of the LBECE Committee is to ensure that all children in Long Beach grow up healthy, safe, and educated.

 The purpose of the LBECE Committee is to:

-- Increasing the quality of and accessibility to affordable early childhood education services;
+- Enhance the quality of and accessibility to affordable Early Childhood Education (ECE) services;

-- Expanding early childhood education resources to meet the needs of families; and
+- Enhance the resources to meet the needs of the ECE Workforce;

-- Increasing public awareness of the future economic, social, and educational impact of early childhood education.
+- Increase public awareness of the current and future economic, social, and educational impacts of ECE through advocacy and education;

 - Annually review and implement the relevant Activities within the City’s Early Childhood Education Strategic Plan;

 - Advise and make policy recommendations to the Mayor, City Council, the Board of Health and Human Services, the Commission on Youth and Children and other local, regional, and State entities;

 - Annually review the City’s legislative agenda with regard to early childhood education issues;

 - Promote coordination between the City of Long Beach, the Long Beach Unified School District, other County, State, national organizations, and community agencies.